 If an item is too large, it would need to be skinned by a taxidermist before it is frozen.

-Unfortunately, I do not now do pets but the following will help If you have a pet and would like it to be modeled.
+Unfortunately, I do not now do pets, but the following will help If you have one and would like it to be modelled: